swappsco/django-wordpress-api/README.rst

 --------

 * Connect to an external wordpress application
-* Retreives all the blog posts ordered by pages
+* Retrieves all the blog posts ordered by pages
 * Filter blog posts using several of the `available filters in WP REST API <http://wp-api.org/index-deprecated.html#posts_retrieve-posts>`_
 * Search blog posts using a keyword
 * order the blog posts by several attributes like author, title, type, etc; ascending and descending order (default order is descending date)
-* Retreive posts with a different type than "post"
+* Retrieve posts with a different type than "post"
 * Four Views to display the blog page, The Post detail, The Posts filtered by category and the Posts filtered by tag; All of this with the search by keyword option

 Running Tests